bettybowie/react-portfolio/README.md

 ## Description

-This is my portfolio page built with react.
+This is my portfolio page built with React.
 It showcases the assignments I've done in coding bootcamp.

 ## Usage